 If your state has a statute that dictates whether your home is real or personal property, simply having a clause in your manufactured home loan documents specifying otherwise won’t be sufficient.
 But if it’s unclear whether your home is personal or real property, a court will give weight to such a clause.

-Only by figuring out whether the manufactured home is personal property or real property can a lender and borrower know what process must be used by the lender to recover the home on the event of the borrower’s default.
+By figuring out whether the manufactured home is personal property or real property, a lender and borrower then know what process the lender must use to recover the home if the borrower defaults.

 If your manufactured home is real property in the eyes of the law, your lender should have recorded its security interest in your home in your local county’s land records and, in the event of your default, your lender must use your state’s foreclosure procedures.
 (To learn what the foreclosure process is in your state, click the link for your state in our State Foreclosure Laws page.)

 If your manufactured home falls under the legal definition of personal property in your state, the repossession procedures set out in Article 9 of the Uniform Commercial Code (UCC) must be followed by your lender.
 Although the UCC allows lenders to choose between self-help repossession or replevin (a lawsuit to recover goods) to retake ownership of security in the event of a borrower’s default, self help is allowed only if there will be no breach of peace, or public disturbance.
-It’s unlikely that a lender would be able to take ownership of an occupied home without breaching the peace, so by default most lenders will be required to sue the borrower to recover the manufactured home.
-The process by which a lender can retake possession of personal property serving as security for a loan in default will be set out in your state’s statutes.
+It’s unlikely that a lender would be able to take ownership of an occupied home without breaching the peace, so most lenders will sue the borrower to recover the manufactured home.
+The process by which a lender can retake possession of personal property serving as security for a loan in default is set out in the state statutes.